Project Grant: Review process

 - rating each application;

-- discussing applications at the face-to-face committee meeting discussion;
+- discussing applications at the face-to-face committee meeting;

-- recommending a budget to support the proposed research if the application is approved; and,
+- recommending a budget and term to support the proposed research if the application is approved.

 For a step-by-step walk through of the peer review process and for information about the roles and responsibilities of committee members, please consult the Peer Review Manual – Project.
 Applicants may wish to consult this document in order to better understand how reviewers will be instructed to evaluate their application(s).

 Sex- and Gender-Based Analysis (SGBA) and Health Research

 CIHR expects that all research applicants will include sex and gender into their research designs when appropriate.
 Sex- and gender-based analysis (SGBA) is an approach that systematically examines sex-based (biological) and gender-based (socio-cultural) differences between men, women, boys, girls and gender-diverse people.
 The purpose of SGBA is to promote rigorous science that is sensitive to sex and gender and therefore has the potential to expand our understanding of health determinants for all people.
 The SGBA section of the CIHR website contains helpful resources for applicants and peer reviewers alike, providing CIHR's definitions for sex, gender and SGBA, as well as information on applying SGBA to the development and assessment of research proposals.

 Recruitment to Peer Review Committees (PRCs)

 CIHR will extend invitations to members of the health research community to join specific Project Grant Peer Review Committees (PRCs), based on their area(s) of expertise.
 Reviewers will be recruited based on a set of selection criteria and in consultation with Committee Chairs and Scientific Officers.
 The Chairs also have a role in the selection of Scientific Officers.